dartmouth-cs52-16x/16X-git-map/docs/dev_details.md

 **What this does:** The add step tells git which files from the workspace you want it to track, or add to the index.

-  - 🚀**Check your status:** Use `git status` to see what git thinks you have been working on.
+  - 🚀 **Check your status:** Use `git status` to see what git thinks you have been working on.
 If you see *untracked* that means git doesn't know that you want to commit those file.
-  - 🚀**Add Untracked Files:** Use `git add filename` on those files to tell git to track them.
+  - 🚀 **Add Untracked Files:** Use `git add filename` on those files to tell git to track them.
     - You might also used `git add .` to add all untracked files recursively from the current directory.
-  - 🚀Go ahead a try to add your new files now.
+  - 🚀 Go ahead a try to add your new files now.
 Run `git status` to make sure they are added.

 ```bash